 No physical copy is alike.
 Just as no iteration of this publication is alike.

 - Jillian Bruschera – Ice Water – chapbook

-- The State of TNI(P)P – essay on TNI(P)P, OXBLOOD’s current collaborative manifesto project
+- The State of TNI(P)P – drafts and a brief statement on OXBLOOD’s current collaborative manifesto project

 - THE ASSEMBLY